Concentration estimates for functions of finite high-dimensional random arrays: From dissociativity to concentration

-\end{prop} \begin{proof} We will obtain the estimate by truncating $X$ and employing Lemma \ref{l2.5}.
+\end{prop} \begin{proof} Notice that \eqref{e2.19} is straightforward if $\beta=0$; thus, we may assume that $\beta>0$.
+In this case, we will obtain the estimate by truncating $X$ and employing Lemma \ref{l2.5}.
 We lay out the details.
 As in the proof of Lemma \ref{l2.5}, we may assume that $\ave[X]=0$.
 Let $t>0$ (to be chosen later) be the truncation level, and set $X_t\coloneqq X \mathbf{1}_{[|X| \mik t]}$.
 Markov's inequality yields that $\prob(|X|>t)\mik t^{-p} \| X\|_{L_p}^p$, thus applying H\"older's inequality we obtain that

 for any $1\mik r<p$.
 Therefore,

 where we have used the contraction property of the conditional expectation, Lemma \ref{l2.5} for the random variable $X_t$, and the fact $\ave[X]=0$, respectively.
 Taking into account~\eqref{e2.20}, we conclude that